Freelance and Multi-Lingual Publishing

-I have a great deal of experience and interest in multi-lingual publishing.
-I’ve also done a lot of ad and book typography as well, though there seems to be less contract work around for that.
-My philosophy in using DTP packages is to wield them intelligently by automating as many steps as possible and spending the time up front to set up a project correctly in the source language so that it doesn’t have to be fixed once for each target language.
+I have a great deal of experience in ad and publications typography, and a have also done a lot of multi-lingual publishing.
+My philosophy in using DTP packages is to wield them intelligently by automating as many steps as possible and spending the time up front to set up a project correctly so that files are as clean as possible for others to work on later.
 I’m not particularly interested in “cut and paste” DTP production, but rather in developing and executing intelligent workflows.

 I’m a big believer in owning my own software, not only because it’s the right thing to do, but also because getting support under deadline can be impossible otherwise.
 After each application, I’ve listed the versions I own.
 I generally only buy versions when I have immediate reason to use them, and most of my clients tend to be a few versions behind the newest releases.
 However, I will cheerfully buy anything needed to produce a job quickly and accurately.